-Our policy on racist incidents is set out separately, and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+Our policy on racist incidents is set out in our Equality Policy and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents and report them to the Local Authority.